 Protect Your Website Against the Back-Button

-What you’re essentially looking for are the right ideal buyers to land on your website and spend several minutes consuming a bunch of your super-helpful content.
+You’re essentially looking for the right ideal buyers to land on your website and spend several minutes consuming a bunch of your super-helpful content.
 The end result we’re after is this two-pronged emotional reaction:

 - “What else do they have to read, watch, or listen to?”